Fig Leaf Rust is a common fungal disease affecting Fig trees in the South.

 When fig leaves start looking sad in late summer we get a lot of questions about what can be done.
-Figs are susceptible to a fungal disease called Fig Rust and it is not uncommon to see symptoms of this fungus on stressed trees.
+Most fig varieties are susceptible to a fungal disease called Fig Rust, and it is not uncommon to see symptoms of this fungus on stressed trees.

 Fig Rust symptoms begin as angular yellow-green flecks on the leaf.
 The spots become more yellow and eventually turn a yellowish brown.